New proposal would allow mass shootings to be prosecuted as acts of terrorism

 This proposal comes as Congress has held several hearings and votes on gun laws and the role of gun manufacturers because of the recent mass shootings.

+READ: Lawmakers question CEOs of gun manufacturers in wake of mass shootings

-Republicans have argued that more gun control laws won’t effectively stop mass shootings and instead punish law-abiding gun owners.
+Republicans have argued that more gun control laws won’t effectively stop mass shootings but instead punish law-abiding gun owners.

 “Years of gun control laws in cities like New York and Chicago have failed,” said Rep. James Comer (R-KY), during a House committee hearing last week.